IWinarto/qrng/README.md

 * `<maximum possible number>` argument is the maximum possible value of random integers requested.
 It must not exceed QRNG's limit ![](https://latex.codecogs.com/gif.latex?$16^{2048}&space;-&space;1$), and must at least be equal to 1.

-* The final argument is the amount of random numbers to be requested (at least 0).
+* The final argument is the amount of random numbers to request (at least 0).
 If this argument is 0,  then this script will not make requests at all, and the exit status is set to 0.

 * The minimum possible number, maximum possible number, and amount of random numbers to request can be given as hexadecimal numbers and/or decimal numbers.
 A hexadecimal argument must be prefixed by the characters `0x` (in that